 Biological therapies are treatments using substances made naturally by the body.
 Some of these treatments are called immunotherapy because they help the immune system fight the cancer, or they occur naturally as part of the immune system.

-There are also many other biological therapies being researched and trialled, which in the future may help treat people with melanoma.
+There are many biological therapies being researched and trialled, which in the future may help treat people with melanoma.
 They include monoclonal antibodies and vaccine therapy.

 Complementary and alternative treatments